-On January 29, 2016, we refinanced our Revolving Credit Facility and our Term Loan Facility with the proceeds of our \$200.0 million New Term Loan Facility and our \$100.0 million New Revolving Credit Facility, which includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million sub-facility for swingline loans.
+On January 29, 2016, we refinanced our Revolving Credit Facility and our Term Loan Facility with the proceeds of a new \$200.0 million senior secured term loan facility (the "New Term Loan Facility") and a \$100.0 million senior secured asset-based revolving credit facility, which includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million sub-facility for swingline loans (the "New Revolving Credit Facility," and, together with the New Term Loan Facility, the "New Credit Facilities").
+We refer to our entry into the New Credit Facilities and the application of proceeds therefrom as the "Refinancing."